One in three Cursor-built apps leaks a secret key in the browser. Yours might be one of them.

 Step 3: Rotate any exposed keys immediately

-If a secret was ever in your client code -- even briefly -- assume it has been compromised.
+If a secret was ever in your client code -- even briefly -- assume it's been compromised.
 Rotate it.
 This means generating a new key in the provider's dashboard and updating your server environment variables.
 The old key should be revoked.

 When using Cursor or any AI coding assistant, always review the code it generates before committing.
 Specifically look for:

-• Any file with 'use client' at the top that imports a backend SDK
+'use client'at the top that imports a backend SDK